All it takes is 10 days and you'll have the most wonderful memories to last a lifetime. Ready to begin? Let's go...

 Some restaurants to consider while in the Langhe include the Trattoria nelle Vigne in Diano d'Alba, the Cascinalenuovo near Asti, the Ristorante la Volta Rossa and the L'Osteria del Vignaiolo in Frazione Santa Maria, 12, La Morra.

-Day 7 - If you enjoy wines then either do a wine tour like this one.
-The tour is an easy way to experience the best of Piedmont's wines but if you'd rather do it yourself then these are some estates to consider:
+Day 7 - Enjoy wines?
+Then do a wine tour like this one.
+If you'd rather do it yourself then these are some estates to consider:

 I didn't try to cover too much as both Turin and the Langhe need a good few days each.
 It is always better not to try to do too much... or you risk seeing nothing properly.